clariojohan/StasionGames/README.md

 ## Description

-A Simple Game Rental Web Apllication using Laravel Framework and MySQL.
+A Simple Game Store Web Apllication using Laravel Framework and MySQL Database.

 ## Getting Started